atomicdata-dev/atomic-data-docs/src/atomic-data-overview.md

 ![# Atomic Data Docs - Overview](assets/atomic_data_logo_stroke.svg)

-Atomic Data is a modular specification for sharing, modifying and modeling graph data.
-It combines the ease of use of JSON, the connectivity of RDF (linked data) and the reliability of type-safety.
+**Atomic Data is a modular specification for sharing, modifying and modeling graph data.
+It combines the ease of use of JSON, the connectivity of RDF (linked data) and the reliability of type-safety.**queried using [Collections](schema/collections.md).

 ![Venn diagram showing Atomic Data is the combination of JSON, RDF and Type-Safety](assets/venn.svg)